genestack/user-guide/source/doc-odm-user-guide/setup.rst

    :scale: 40 %
    :align: center

-Once you have added a user to the newly created group, you will also be able to set up their permissions within the group (by default, new members are non-sharing users).
+Once you have added a user to the newly created group, you'll also be able to set up their permissions within the group (by default, new members are non-sharing users).

 .. image:: images/change-permissions.png